Architecture And Operating Model

 The canonical data model lives in the workspace filesystem.

-• memories are Markdown files with YAML frontmatter
+• Valid YAML frontmatter

 • journal pages are files